mk12/luminosity/README.md

     $ cabal install

-This will install luminosity to your user's local cabal `bin`.
+This will install Luminosity to your user's local cabal directory.

 Documentation
 -------------

     $ cabal haddock --executables --hyperlink-source

-Add `--haddock-option=-ignore-all-exports' to see documentation for all functions.
+Add `--haddock-option=-ignore-all-exports` to see documentation for all functions.

 Running
 -------